galexandrade/herodev-io/content/blog/graphql-organizing-your-rest-apis.md

 **Wrapping up our GraphQL Server**

-[Here](https://github.com/galexandrade/heroes-graphql/tree/master/graphql-server) you can find the full code-base of our ApolloServer.
-At this point if you run \`yarn start\` or \`npm start\` you will start the server.
+At this point if you run `yarn start` or `npm start` you will start the server.
 Remember the REST API server needs to be up.

 On your browser, navigating to http://localhost:4000/ should open the GraphQL playground.